HASSLE FREE RETURNS

 The Benefits of Running in Humid Weather

-Before getting started, it is important to note that if you have a health condition, it is vital to wear the appropriate medical alert jewelry when running on hot, humid days.
+Before getting started, it is important to note that if you have a health condition, it is vital to wear the appropriate medical alert jewelry when running in hot weather and when relative humidity and dew point are high.

 To help cut down on accessories and bulk, consider picking up a minimalist Apple Watch bracelet plate instead of an entirely new piece of jewelry.

-That said, the benefits of running in humid weather include:
+That said, the benefits of running in humidity include:

 1. Better Cardiovascular Fitness

 Many runners are aware of the benefits of altitude training.
-While no one is contesting its validity, some would argue that running on hot and humid days is even better than altitude training.
+While no one is contesting its validity, some would argue that running in humidity is even better than altitude training.

 As has been detailed in the Human Kinetics Journals: